lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 ```

-Tokens consumed will be logged along cost estimations.
+Tokens consumed will be logged along with cost estimations.
 To learn more about different ways of accessing those logs, please visit our [Logger documentation](../learn/local-log.md).

 ## Current support